dan-robertson/calculator.jl/README.md

 corresponding to a button may be done however this does not always work.
-For example a matching method exists to compute `besselj` with complex bigfloats however this method throws an error immediately.
-There seems to be know good way to speculatively call these existing methods without having the potential cost (in terms of time) of them running to completion.
+For example a matching method exists to compute `besselj` with complex bigfloats however this method throws an error immediately. pnThere seems to be know good way to speculatively call these existing methods without having the potential cost (in terms of time) of them running to completion.
 We would not want the calculator to attempt to sum two vectors of 100 million items to determine whether or not they